HTML—the only way do to PKM that's not total garbage!

 If you've spent any amount of time in the academic / software parts youtube, then you probably know what it is.
 The idea is that, instead of taking regular digital notes, you can link them all together into one big web of knowledge, allowing you to find new connections between things.
 A bit like having your own wikipedia, with a bunch of in-line links between pages.

-Anyway, if you clicked on this article, you probably already know what PKM is and how it works—if you have no clue what it is and what I've written interests you, there's hundreds of youtube videos on it.
+Of course, it goes a bit deeper than that and there are all sorts of philosophies about how exactly you should organise things—a popular one being zettlekasten: Anyway, if you clicked on this article, you probably already know what PKM is and how it works—if you have no clue what it is and what I've written interests you, there's hundreds of youtube videos on it.

 The problems with other PKM software